crazytruth/insanic/docs/source/insanic/authentication_and_permissions.rst

 The general flow for the authentication class is as follows:

-1. Get the authorization header from the request object and compares it to the `JWT_AUTH_HEADER_PREFIX` defined in the settings.
+1. Get the authorization header from the request object and compares the prefix it to the `JWT_AUTH_HEADER_PREFIX` defined in the settings.

-2. Decodes the `jwt` token.
+2. Decode the :code:`JWT` token.
 While decoding the following exceptions may occur

-    1. Determines if the signature has expired
+    1. Exception if it determines the signature has expired
-    2. Error decoding signature
+    2. Exception when decoding signature
-    3. Invalid token
+    3. Exception if an Invalid token

-3. Deems the user authenticated.
-And sets the user to the request object.
+3. Lastly, deems the user authenticated and sets the user to the :code:`request` object.

 ServiceJWTAuthentication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Gets the JWT token was from another Insanic service and sets the service to the request object.
+The :code:`ServiceJWTAuthentication` verifies the :code:`JWT` was from another Insanic service and sets the service to the request object.

 When making intra service requests, both the service and user properties become available from the